Our Core Methodology

 a.
 In urban slums: A dense network of community centers is established so that no patient has to walk for more than 10 minutes to obtain the drugs.
 The centers are located in the premises out of which a local entrepreneur is carrying out his business like a grocery shop, phone booth or even a temple/ church.
 In India, nearly 85% of OpASHA’s centers are located in slums and follow this pattern.
 The rest are in rural areas, which follow a different model.

 b.
-In rural areas: We use mobile DOTS, where a counselor travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
-The counselor gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
+In rural areas: We use mobile DOTS, where a provider travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
+The provider gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
 Fifteen percent of centers in India and 90% in Cambodia follow this pattern.